reside-ic/reside-hyperv-scripts/README.md

 * Choose a unique last pair of digits for the MAC address, decide on the specs, and add an entry to the table above.

-* If this VM is to be accessible to DIDE, inform Chris of the machine name and MAC address, and request an IP address.
-This might take 30 minutes to come live, at which point you should be able to ping machinename.dide.ic.ac.uk and see an IP address resolved.
+* If this VM is to be accessible to DIDE, inform Chris of the `new-vm-name` and MAC address, and request an IP address.
+This might take 30 minutes to come live, at which point you should be able to ping `new-vm-name.dide.ic.ac.uk` and see an IP address resolved.

-* Customise one of the existing scripts, which are in the form `make_vmname.ps1`;
+* Customise one of the existing scripts, which are in the form `make_new-vm-name.ps1`;
-it may end up looking something like this:-
+the start contains the config, which may end up looking like this:-
 ```
-$vmname = "newvm"
+$vmname = "new-vm-name"
-$FQDN = "newvm.dide.ic.ac.uk"
+$FQDN = "new-vm-name.dide.ic.ac.uk"
 $cores = 1
 $max_memory = 4GB
 $start_memory = 1GB